jonasgroth/swe-income-tax/README.md

 - @param {number} birthYear Year of birth of the tax payer
 - @return {number}

-Returns tax to be paid for one month.
+Returns tax to be paid per month for a monthly income.